vamshitbk/MotorTermperature/README.md

 currents, voltages, coolant and ambient temperatures, and torque as well as motor speed.
 All sensor data is recorded on a testbench.

-*Caution: Dataset is anonymized and incomplete in order to meet confidentiality obligations.*

 # Getting Started
 In order to clone this repo and use as a package in your own python projects, proceed as follows:
 ```